diekhans/intronProspector/docs/intronProspector.md

 > If a target sequence is not in the genome, skip the alignment rather than generate an error.

+`-f spec, --sj-filter=spec`

+> Filter based on splice junctions motif.
+A spec of `canon` keeps only canonical splice junctions (AT/AG, GC/AG, and AT/AC).
+A spec of `all` passes all through.
+If `canon` is specified, a genome must be supplied, and if a genome is supplied, `canon` becomes the default.

 `-a INT, --min-anchor-length=INT`

 > Minimum anchor length.
 Junctions which satisfy a minimum anchor length on both sides are reported.
 Mismatch bases don't count towards the meeting this threshold.
 The default is 8 bases.